IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

   * `volume_id` - The id of the volume attachment's volume
   * `volume_name` -  The name of the volume attachment's volume
   * `volume_crn` -  The CRN of the volume attachment's volume
+* `disks` - Collection of the instance's disks.
+Nested `disks` blocks have the following structure:
+	* `created_at` - The date and time that the disk was created.
+	* `href` - The URL for this instance disk.
+	* `id` - The unique identifier for this instance disk.
+	* `interface_type` - The disk interface used for attaching the disk.The enumerated values for this property are expected to expand in the future.
+When processing this property, check for and log unknown values.
+Optionally halt processing and surface the error, or bypass the resource on which the unexpected property value was encountered.
+	* `name` - The user-defined name for this disk.
+	* `resource_type` - The resource type.
+	* `size` - The size of the disk in GB (gigabytes).
 ## Import

 ibm_is_instance can be imported using instanceID, eg